Willi Castro Preview, Player Props: Twins vs. Mets

 Willi Castro At The Plate

-- Castro has 16 doubles, three triples, five home runs and 27 walks while hitting .247.
+- Castro has 17 doubles, three triples, six home runs and 27 walks while batting .254.

-- He has hit a home run in 4.3% of his games this season, and 1.5% of his trips to the plate.
+- He has homered in 5.3% of his games this year, and 1.8% of his plate appearances.

-- Castro has had at least one RBI in 23.4% of his games this year (22 of 94), with two or more RBI four times (4.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- Castro has an RBI in 23 of 95 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 38 of 95 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.